CRGMBC/sqlalchemy-challenge/README.md

 •A list of all measurement stations

 4./api/v1.0/tobs
-•A list of temperature observations for the previous year.
+•A list of temperature observations for the previous year for the most active station.

 5./api/v1.0/<start> and /api/v1.0/<start>/<end>
 •List of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
 •For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
 •For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+Note:  Dates to be entered at the end of the url using yyyy-mm-dd format